-Where to Stay in Barcelona for One Night
+Best Places to Stay in Barcelona for One Night

 If you have limited time in Barcelona, you need to stay in the heart of the City, somewhere like Barri Gotic.
 The Barcelona City Pass is a great aid because it will allow you to see the City’s many highlights, remembering you have not got much time.

 You won’t have time to relax on the beach but going to a tapas bar or sitting with a coffee watching local activity is worth a little of your time.
 La Sagrada Familia is the City’s most famous landmark and staying close by in Eixample might make sense.